Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Main results

-and $\mathsf{dist}(x,\M)$ denotes the Euclidean distance of $x$ to $\M$.
-Also, $\mathsf{vol}(\M)$ is the volume, or equivalently, the $k$-dimensional Hausdorff measure, of the manifold $\M$. \end{definition} Roughly speaking, the reach of a manifold measures the scale of which the manifold can be regarded as a linear subspace.
+Roughly speaking, the reach of a manifold measures the scale of which the manifold can be regarded as a linear subspace.
+An illustration of the reach is provided in Figure~\ref{fig:reach-diagram}.
 The larger the reach $\tau_\M$ is, the more regular the manifold appears.
 The volume of the manifold $\M$ is a measure of the size of the manifold, which generalizes the concept of volume in 3-dimensional Euclidean space.
 Instead of requiring data to be strictly supported on the manifold, Assumption~\ref{ass:low-dim} also allows the data to lie in the $\varepsilon_0$-enlargement of the manifold $\M$ defined as $\M^{\varepsilon_0} := \{x \in \R^d \mid \mathsf{dist}(x,\M) \le \varepsilon_0\}$.
 This is stated formally in the following lemma, with the proof deferred to Appendix~\ref{sec:proof-prop:manifold}. \begin{lemma} If the support of the target data distribution $\Pdata$ is contained within the manifold $\M^{\varepsilon_0}$, i.e., $\mathcal{X}_{\mathsf{data}} \subseteq \M^{\varepsilon_0}$,and if $\tau_\M = \Omega(k^{-C_1})$ and $\mathsf{vol}(\M) = O(k^{C_2})$ for some universal constants $C_1,C_2>0$, then Assumption~\ref{ass:low-dim} holds. \end{lemma}

 \item {\em A general set with doubling dimension $k$.} Another notion for intrinsic dimension used in statistics for a general set in $\mathbb{R}^d$ is the doubling dimension \citep{dasgupta2008random}, as defined below. \begin{definition}[Doubling dimension] The doubling dimension of $\mathcal{X}_{\mathsf{data}}$ is the smallest number $s$ such that for all $x \in \mathcal{X}_{\mathsf{data}}$ and $r > 0$, $B(x,r)\cap \mathcal{X}_{\mathsf{data}}$ can be covered by $2^s$ Euclidean balls with radius $r/2$. \end{definition} This notion of dimension can also be incorporated into our framework, as demonstrated by the following lemma \citep[Lemma 6]{kpotufe2012tree}: \begin{lemma} If $\mathcal{X}_{\mathsf{data}}$ is contained within a $\varepsilon_0$-enlargement of a set that has doubling dimension $k$ and if Assumption~\ref{ass:bounded} holds, then Assumption~\ref{ass:low-dim} holds. \end{lemma}